The holidays aren't complete without a little homemade Bread Pudding with Whiskey Sauce!

 - Place both pans in oven on the middle rack, uncovered; bake 45-60 minutes on 350ºF until center is set (test with knife)

-- While the pudding is baking make the sauce; melt one stick of butter in a double boiler on low heat; remove from heat; set aside1 stick butter
+- While the bread pudding is baking make the sauce; melt one stick of butter in a double boiler on low heat; remove from heat; set aside1 stick butter

 - In a bowl, combine sugar and egg1 cup sugar, 1 whole egg